5S-TES DemoStack Quickstart

 This is not intended to be a production deployment.
 To run these applications in a deployed environment, see their respective deployment documentation

-DemoStack is a demonstration instance of the complete Five Safes TES Weave (intended to be run locally).
+DemoStack is a demonstration instance of the complete Five Safes TES Weave, and it will be used in this Quickstart guide.

-The purpose of this Quickstart is allowing you to run all the components of Five Safes TES in a single install, and guide you through sending your first “Hello World” submission to the Five Safes TES.
+The purpose of this guide is to allow you to run all the components of Five Safes TES in a single install locally, and guide you through sending your first “Hello World” submission to the Five Safes TES.
 This then will help you to explore how this weave can be useful for your use case, or as part of a development pathway.

 Prerequisites

 • The Docker Compose files of Five Safes TES Weave need to be downloaded or cloned from the GitHub repository.
-You can do this by running the following command:
+If you have Git installed, you can do clone the repository by running the following command:

 git clone https://github.com/SwanseaUniversityMedical/5S-TES-deployment.git